MJoergen/math/pipeline_sqrt/README.md

 # Pipelined Square Root calculation

-This calculates the square root of a number.
+This calculates the square root of a number with 21 bits of accuracy.

-Input: The range of values is [1, 4[, and the value
-       is encoded as fixed point 2.20.
+Input: The range of values is [1, 4[, and the value is encoded as fixed point 2.20.
        The integer part (upper two bits) must be nonzero.

-Output: The range of values is [1, 2[, and the
+Output: The range of values is [1, 2[, and the fractional part is encoded as fixed point
-        fractional part is encoded as fixed point 0.22 (the integer part is constant 1).
+        0.22 (the integer part is constant 1).

 ## FPGA Reources
 This implementation uses two BRAMs and one DSP, and a small amount of extra logic.